salimrahal/java-tutorials/README.md

 # java-tutorials
-Totorials, howto and how it works
+Tutorials and how it works .